How Hearing Australia’s Innovations are Destigmatising the Hard-of-Hearing

-As Hearing Australia’s Head of Strategy and Growth, Conrad Chang drives data-driven transformation for customer-centric growth for the business.
+As Hearing Australia’s Head of Strategy and Growth, Conrad Chang drives data transformation for customer-centric growth of the business.

 Speaking with ADAPT’s Partner, Matthew Hanley, Conrad shares how Hearing Australia is a global leader in providing hearing aids and services to the deaf and hard-of-hearing community.